lkesteloot/unsong/unsong.md

 “Positive,” said the priest.

 Another flash of lightning, and Jalaketu materialized in the study, sitting in front of the pinewood desk.
 Sohu was reciting Song of Songs to Robin, who was cooing approvingly.
-“Daughters of Jerusalem…!”
+“Daughters of Jerusalem...!”
 Sohu incanted, in as theatrical a voice as a one-year-old could manage.
 The Comet King glanced at her, and she went silent.

 “Robin,” he said.
 “I like you.”